ibraheemcisse/trading-infra-lab/README.md

 ![Trading Infra Lab Architecture](./docs/arch.png)

-A single-host trading systems laboratory that recreates the critical execution path of an electronic trading platform:
+A single-host trading systems laboratory that recreates the critical infrastructure found in electronic trading environments:

 * Market data distribution (UDP multicast)
 * FIX order entry
-* Pre-trade risk validation
+* Pre-trade risk controls
 * Matching engine execution
-* Event streaming with Kafka
+* Kafka event streaming
 * Trade persistence
 * Monitoring and alerting
-* Failure injection and recovery testing
+* Chaos engineering and recovery testing

-The entire system runs on a single Ubuntu host and is intentionally operated under constrained resources to study reliability, observability, and operational behavior under failure conditions.
+The system runs on a single Ubuntu host and is intentionally operated under constrained resources to study reliability, observability, failure detection, and recovery behavior.

-The goal is not to build a feature-rich exchange.
+The goal is not to build a feature-complete exchange.

-The goal is to understand how trading infrastructure behaves when components fail.
+The goal is to understand how trading infrastructure behaves when things break.

----

-# Why This Project Exists

-Many exchange simulators demonstrate order matching and protocol handling.

-Far fewer explore operational questions:

-* What happens when a critical service crashes?
-* How quickly is the failure detected?
-* Which monitoring signals become useful during incidents?
-* Which failures are visible and which remain silent?
-* Does the system recover correctly?

-This lab was built to answer those questions through controlled experimentation, measurement, and postmortem analysis.

 ---